 Becki Luff and Lucy Nolan formed the Chroma Harp Duo in 2016, and have enjoyed exploring and performing an eclectic and challenging range of repertoire ever since.

-Both harpists are passionate about contemporary music and as an ensemble commission and work with current composers on new works.
-In 2017 they gave the European premiere of 'Scorpions' by Paul Patterson and performed in two new works at the most recent World Harp Congress in Hong Kong.
+Both harpists are passionate about contemporary music and as an ensemble commission and work with current composers to create and perform new works.
+In 2017 they gave the European premiere of 'Scorpions' by Paul Patterson and each performed at the World Harp Congress in Hong Kong.

 Lucy’s work ranges from giving solo recitals to appearing on Hollyoaks and ITV’s Victoria.
 As well as featuring in performances for BBC Radio 3 and BBC Radio 4.